So You Love Birkenstock Sandals? Try Shopping These 12 Alternative Brands

 If you’re looking for a more affordable alternative to Birkenstock’s sandals, fortunately, there are labels out there that offer up similar silhouettes, one being Freedom Moses.
 At just $45, the brand’s lightweight two-buckle sandals are great if you’re not ready to splurge on the sandals.
 Or if you want a slide that just feels a bit more special, there’s also Loza Maleombho, whose appearance in Beyonce's Black Is King helped to thrust it into the spotlight.
 Plus, you have plenty of cool fashion girl-favorite labels to shop for comfortable, simple designs, like STAUD (who actually just collaborated with Birkenstock on elevated versions of the label’s most popular pairs — a match made in style heaven!) and Neous.

 For a full round-up of options, keep reading — and be sure to reference the many times celebrities have worn Birkenstocks in totally different ways for some styling inspiration, too.
 While summer might be prime sandal season, the good thing is that these chunky shoes work year-round (just choose a fuzzy style or add some thick socks).

-We only include products that have been independently selected by The Zoe Report's editorial team.
-However, we may receive a portion of sales if you purchase a product through a link in this article.
+We at TZR only include products that have been independently selected by our editors.
+We may receive a portion of sales if you purchase a product through a link in this article.